Wyoming volleyball players Boggs, Smith to hold volleyball camp at Gering

 Gering graduates Macey Boggs and Zoee Smith, who are members of the University of Wyoming volleyball team, will be conducting volleyball camps at Gering High School for the Gering volleyball program in May.

-Boggs, who had a whirlwind volleyball career the past couple of years in playing her senior year at Gering and then graduating in December 2020 before playing for WNCC and helping them to the Region IX title in Spring 2021, signed with the University of Wyoming in December.
+Boggs, who had a whirlwind volleyball career, playing her senior year at Gering and then graduating in December 2020 before playing for WNCC and helping them to the Region IX title in Spring 2021, signed with the University of Wyoming in December.

 Smith signed with the University of Wyoming during her senior year back in December 2019.